15 Signs of a Clingy Partner & How to Stop Being Clingy

 What causes clinginess in relationships

-If you are an insecure person innately, chances are that you will be clingy in relationships.
+If you are innately insecure, chances are that you will be clingy in relationships.
 You have a subconscious fear that your partner will find someone better than you, and that fear makes you want to be around them all the time so they do not get that chance to replace you.

 Low self-esteem or self-esteem issues can be another reason for clinginess in relationships.
 This is because you do not think of yourself as good enough, which makes you think that your partner can always find someone to replace you with.